endjin/dotnet-aot-python/README.md

 ## Run demo

-To run on Windows, in a terminal, run `build.ps1`.
+**To run on Windows**, in a terminal, run `build.ps1`.
 You will need to have the .NET 8.0 SDK installed, and the "Desktop development with C++" workload installed in Visual Studio.
+The build script will create a `win-x64` library.

-To run on Linux, open the devcontainer in VS Code and run `build.ps1`
+**To run on Linux**, open the devcontainer in VS Code and run `build.ps1`.
+The build script will create a `linux-x64` library.

 ## Experiments

+This proof of concept contains a series of experiments to see what is possible:

 - [x] Can we call a .NET AOT compiled dll from Python? (use [ctypes](https://docs.python.org/3/library/ctypes.html))
 - [x] Can we pass in integer, perform a operation and return an integer?